-- For severe infringements (major incidents) the Stewards may directly impose a Stop & Go 30 Penalty for the next race a driver starts in. - This penalty adds 0 BWP to the driver's account - No BWP are removed after serving a SG30. - The Stewards may also hand out a Drive Through Penalty for slightly less severe infringements.
+- If warranted by either the severe outcome or the severity of the infringement the Stewards may directly impose a Stop & Go 30 Penalty for the next race a driver starts in. - This penalty adds 0 BWP to the driver's account - No BWP are removed after serving a SG30. - The Stewards may also hand out a Drive Through Penalty for slightly less severe incidents.